kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 Of the three sensitivities presented, the contact patch width has the clearest trend where the change per 100 lbs vertical load is reduced as the load is increased.
-This effect is even more pronounced as inclination angle is increased.
+This effect is more pronounced as inclination angle is increased.
 Load sensitivity is less clear in contact patch length and gross area due to measurement noise, though it can be argued that some distinction can be made between high loads and low loads.

 ## Final comments

-The relationship between the tire contact patch and inflation pressure, inclination angle and vertical load is complex.
-In the case of the Bridgestone Potenza RE-71R 255/40R17 98W, the contact patch becomes distorted at high inclination angles as the full width of the tire no longer makes contact with the ground.
-Inflation pressure tends to decrease the gross contact area.
-This effect is more pronounced at high vertical loads.
+The relationship between the tire contact patch shape versus inflation pressure, inclination angle and vertical load is complex.
+In the case of the Bridgestone Potenza RE-71R 255/40R17 98W, the contact patch becomes distorted at high inclination angles as the width of the tire is no longer in contact with the ground.
+Inflation pressure tends to decrease the gross contact area and is more pronounced at high vertical loads.
 A load sensitivity effect is observed in the contact patch shape.

-Tires are sophisticated engineered products designed to handle extreme conditions demanded by modern road vehicles.
+Tires are sophisticated engineered products designed to handle the extreme conditions demanded by modern road vehicles.
 The tire contact patch is the vehicle's interface with the ground and is responsible for generating forces that affect vehicle handling and control.
 Gaining insight into this complex phenomenon represents an advantage in chassis design and setup.
-Static laboratory tests offer unique insight that subjective track testing alone cannot.
-As this process is controlled and repeatable, it is a unique way to compare tires before the rubber meets the road.
+Static laboratory tests provide unique insight that subjective on-track testing alone cannot.
+As lab tests are controlled and repeatable, it is a unique way to compare tires before the rubber meets the road.

 ## Acknowledgements